 Worldwide, water resources are limited and precious.
 With a growing population the situation is expected to get tighter and tighter.
 Fortunately, and contrary to natural fibres, the amount of water needed for the production of man-made fibres (MMF) is limited.
 The amount of water needed for cotton crop cultivation, by far the most important natural fibre, is much higher and doubtful in ecological terms.

-Without man-made fibres (MMF), or if only natural fibres would be used, there would be not sufficient water resources for humankind.
+Without man-made fibres (MMF), or if only natural fibres would be used, there would not be sufficient water resources for humankind.

 The water for the MMF production is consumed by almost all processes for use either as cooling water or process water.
 Depending on the local situation different supply sources are used.